browncat-nl/HealthCheckBundle/README.md

 ```

 ### (Optional) set checkers
 By default *all* checkers (readiness, liveness and maybe some other configured ones) run the check you've written.
-If you want to narrow the check down to only run with a specific checker populate `public static array $checkers` with the class references of the desired checker.
+If you want to narrow the check down to only run with a specific checker populate `public static $checkers` with the class references of the desired checker.

 ```php
 // src/Check/ExampleCheck.php